 Tropic Thunder

 Tropic Thunder is comedic gold from start to finish, and leaves me with my sides aching from laughter every time I go back to it.
 The amount of talent involved with it is downright staggering, and it shows in the final product.
 With its brilliant celebrity satire, surprisingly stellar action, hysterical dialogue that’s perfectly delivered, and the outstanding performances from the ensemble cast, Tropic Thunder brilliantly succeeds in practically everything it attempts to do.
+This is a film that certainly wouldn’t get made today, but it’s the perfect blend of comedic genius and unhinged style that helps set Tropic Thunder apart from any other comedy I’ve seen.

-And it has the greatest ending credit sequence in the history of film.
+Also, it has the greatest ending credit sequence in the history of film.

 Watchmen